NLP Tips for Literacy Teachers of Primary Schoolchildren

 S

-STORIES: As you read stories to children, encourage them to make pictures in their imaginations rather than always seeing the ones in the book.
+As you read STORIES to children, encourage them to make pictures in their imaginations rather than always seeing the ones in the book.
 You can also ask them to draw their pictures and see how different they are.
 Different is fine!
-They are using their imagination.
+The main thing is that they use their imagination.

 T